A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Hashing Transducer Networks and Parallel Computation

-In this form the transducer network is not correct for all hashing functions.
-It might be the case that facts are distributed unevenly among the nodes.
-In this situation, a node may end up deriving a new fact over $CS$ after that all the other nodes have already finished their computation.
-This may result in the possibility that a fact over $Q$ must be retracted.
-Intuitively, the problem is that negation is applied too early.
-In order to avoid this situation, nodes must \emph{synchronize}: every node should notify every other node that it has locally terminated the computation of $CS$.
-When every node has terminated its local computation of the closure of $R$, and every node knows this, then $Q$ can be safely evaluated.
-Clearly this pattern requires a non-bounded specification.
+\hrulefill \hrulefill This specification correctly computes the query only when some specific hashing functions are used.
+Indeed, it might happen that facts are distributed unevenly among the nodes, and that a node ends up deriving a new fact over $CS$ after all the other nodes have already finished their computation.
+This may result in the possibility that a fact over $Q$ be retracted: intuitively, the problem is that negation is applied too early.
+In order to avoid this situation, common knowledge of local termination for each node is required, i.e., nodes must \emph{synchronize}: every node should notify every other node that it has locally terminated the computation of $CS$ and then, when every node has locally terminated the computation of the closure of $R$, and all nodes know this, $Q$ can be safely evaluated.
+Clearly, this pattern requires a non-restricted specification.
 On the other hand the same query can be correctly computed if every node has the entire instance locally installed.
-In this case we are in fact guaranteed that every node will apply negation over the complete transitive closure, but this is obtainable only by using an unbounded specification. \end{ex}
+In this case we are in fact guaranteed that every node will apply negation over the complete transitive closure.
+This again is obtainable only with an unrestricted specification. \end{example}

-Indeed a class of non-monotonic queries which does not require broadcasting rules exists: \emph{recursion-bounded chained} queries.
+Nevertheless, a class of non-monotonic queries exists that does not require broadcasting rules: \emph{recursion-delimited connected} queries.